stillwaiting/emptybars/editor/README.md

-This is the "editor" component of the website that gives facilities to segment any YouTube video and bind the segments to the sheet music.
+This is the "editor" component of the website that gives facilities to section any YouTube video and binds the sections to the sheet music.

 # Prerequisite